 - What’s the typical career trajectory, and are there opportunities for professional development?

-If you're speaking with someone you'd be working alongside with:
+If you're speaking with a peer:

 - Are there activities offered outside of the office?

 - Do you have friends on the team?

 - Can you walk me through your typical day?